 reg add "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\Rasman\Parameters" /v ProhibitIpSec /t REG_DWORD /d 0 /f

-This enables support for concurrent L2TP/IPSec VPN connections on Windows through a shared public IP address (works on all versions from Windows XP to Windows 10).
+This enables support for multiple concurrent L2TP/IPSec connections on Windows over a shared public IP address.